jmossberg/websocketpp-examples/README.md

 # websocketpp-examples
-Examples client and servers using WebSocket++ C++ header only library
+Examples using WebSocket++ C++ header only library

+1. Minimalistic client and server
+1. Command line based chat client and server

+# Contents

 # Alternative 1: How to build WebSocket++ examples using Docker